 Application

-1. The provisions of this Agreement shall apply to activities with respect to marine genetic resources of areas beyond national jurisdiction, and benefits arising from these activities, after the entry into force of this Agreement.
+1. The provisions of this Agreement shall apply to activities with respect to marine genetic resources of areas beyond national jurisdiction after the entry into force of this Agreement and to benefits arising from such activities.

 2. The provisions of this Part shall not apply to the use of fish and other biological resources as a commodity and fishing and fishing activities regulated under relevant international law.